 2School of Allied Medical Sciences, Shahid Beheshti University of Medical Sciences, Tehran, Iran

-Objectives: Health information governance program is an extensive organizational framework for information management across its life cycle.
-This program is important in the form of a strategy for materialization of high quality care for individuals, social health, reduction of costs of care and reliability of health information.
-Considering the spectrum of this program in pioneering countries, the current review aimed to study health information governance (HIG) program in the selected countries.
+Objectives: The health information governance (HIG) program is an extensive organizational framework for information management across its lifecycle.
+This program is important as a strategy for the materialization of high-quality care for individuals, social health, and the reduction of the costs of care and the reliability of health information.
+Considering the spectrum of this program in pioneering countries, the current review aimed to study the HIG program in the selected countries.

-Conclusion: Considering the results of the present study, it is suggested that a strong governance structure together with policies and regulations of health information technology should be taken into consideration in establishing a health information governance program.
-By developing a health information governance program at a national level, new roles are required to ease the implementation of the program.
+Conclusions: Considering the results of the present study, it is suggested that a strong governance structure together with the policies and regulations of health information technology should be taken into consideration in establishing a HIG program.
+By developing such a program at a national level, new roles are required to facilitate the implementation of the program.

 Cite By, Google Scholar